hadfieldn/sublime-floscript/README.md

 To build *floscript.tmLanguage* from *floscript.YAML-tmLanguage*:

 1. In [Sublime Text](http://www.sublimetext.com/), open *floscript.YAML-tmLanguage*.
 2. Select `Tools` > `Build`.
-This should auto-detect the YAML syntax and generate a floscript.tmLanguage file in Property List (XML) format.
+This should auto-detect the YAML syntax and generate *floscript.tmLanguage* in Property List (XML) format in the current directory.

 To install, see Manual Installation instructions (above).